Skip advert

 Advertisement - Article continues below

-Gains for the older Model S and Model X with the latest Superchargers are more modest, though, as these cars aren't equipped with the necessary CCS charging port as standard.
+Improvements for the older Model S and Model X with the latest Superchargers are more modest as these cars aren't equipped with the necessary CCS charging port as standard.
 Instead, their maximum charging rate climbs to 145kW when using a V3, which is still very fast in the scheme of things.
 Thankfully, both the Model S and Model X have recently been updated, and will come with CCS charging ports from now on – a good thing as the newest V4 units only come with a CCS cable.

 V4 Supercharger